cgpeanut/terraform-ansible-aws/README.md

 ##### end of backend.tf #####

-* This will upload the terraform state file into the S3 bucket so everyone can code share! *
+* Uploads the terraform state file to the AWS S3 bucket once terraform apply is invoked *
+* Vital for code sharing! *

 $ terraform init
 $ terraform fmt